 there is a support for globally accessible Python object handles:

 HPyGlobal, which can still provide isolation for subinterpreters if needed.

 there is support for raising and catching exceptions.

 debug mode has been implemented and can be activated at run-time without recompiling.
 It can detect leaked handles or handles used after being closed.

-wheels can be build for HPy extensions with python setup.py bdist_wheel and can be installed with pip install.
+wheels can be built for HPy extensions with

 extensions compiled with the CPython ABI work out of the box on CPython.